sigsep/sigsep-mus-db/docs/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The core of this package consists of calling a user-provided function which separates the mixtures from the dsdtools into estimated target sources.
+The core of this package consists of calling a user-provided function which separates the mixtures from the mustools into estimated target sources.

--  The function will take an dsdtools ``Track`` object which can be used from inside your algorithm.
+-  The function will take an mustools ``Track`` object which can be used from inside your algorithm.
 -  Participants can access
 -  ``Track.audio``, representing the stereo mixture as an ``np.ndarray``